 UI design experts need to be consistent, cohesive, and deliberate in their approach.
 So the core skill for me is strategic, big-picture thinking.

-Andy Mckendry, Content Designer and Strategist
+Content Designer and Strategist

-Let ’s explore eight skills that all modern UI design experts need to create effective user interfaces in 2021.
+Let’s explore eight skills that all modern UI design experts need to create effective user interfaces in 2021.

 1. Strategic